progaudi/MsgPack.Light/README.md

 ## Credits
 * Benchmark data authors: https://github.com/aensidhe/SerializationPerformanceTest_CSharp and https://github.com/maximn/SerializationPerformanceTest_CSharp
 * Thanks to [MessagePack for CLI](https://github.com/msgpack/msgpack-cli) authors for inspiration.

+## Roadmap
+* Code-generator for field-based converters, we will support array and map modes.
+* Possible optimizations with IO handling and asyncing our API.

 ## Build statuses for master branch